osrf/ros2multirobotbook/src/security.md

 The keystore is the root directory where the DDS security artifacts are stored. `RCL` will use the contents of this directory to provide the DDS security to the ROS 2 network.
 The `ROS_SECURITY_KEYSTORE` environment variable should by convention point to this directory.
-In order to initalize and populate a `keystore_storage` directory files the following command can be used:
+In order to initalize and populate `keystore_storage` directory files the following command can be used:

 ``` {.sourceCode .bash}
 $ ros2 security create_keystore keystore_storage